-Nasal hairs, just like hairs from other parts of the body serve a purpose.
-They act as natural defense mechanisms in protecting the nostrils against debris and allergens.
-These hairs also help to regulate the moisture content in the air we breathe.
-However, without maintenance, they can grow excessively and you might end up with protruding hairs.
-To avoid embarrassment, you may want to remove them.
-But how do you go about this?
+Nose hairs also help to regulate the moisture content in the air we breathe.
+However, without maintenance, they can grow excessively, and you might end up with protruding hairs.
+To avoid embarrassment, you may want to remove your nose hairs whether you are male or female.

 - 2 How To Safely And Effectively Remove Nose Hair

 - 3 What To Avoid When You Want To Remove Nasal Hair

 - 4 What You Need To Know About Nose Hair Removal

 Two effective methods can be used to remove nose hair: